p2k/pygowave-legacy/README.rst

-* A new sub-project will be spawned to automatically convert the python code of the core algorithms to a number of other programming languages resp. frameworks
+* A new sub-project will be spawned to automatically convert the python code of the core algorithms to a number of other programming languages resp. frameworks just like PyCow
-* In detail, the PyGoWave APIs will be available for: Python, Erlang, JavaScript/SC, C++/Qt, ObjC/NeXT, C#/.NET, Java, PHP and possibly others at a later point
+* In detail, the PyGoWave APIs will be available for: Python, JavaScript/SC, C++/Qt, ObjC/NeXT, C#/.NET, Java, PHP, Erlang and possibly others at a later point
 * This converter will only translate a small subset of Python, though